Bandipora man writes Quran by hand on a 500-metre scroll | Education

 - India

-In a laudable achievement, a 26-year-old man from the remote Bandipora district here has hand-written the Holy Quran on a 500-meter-long paper scroll - a calligraphic feat he completed in three months.
-Mustafa-Ibn-Jameel, a resident of Tulail area of the frontier Gurez, in the north Kashmir district, embarked on the project last year.
+A 26-year-old man from the remote Bandipora district here has hand-written the Holy Quran on a 500-metre-long paper scroll -- a calligraphic feat achieved through painstaking work over three months.

+Mustafa-Ibn-Jameel, a resident of Tulail area of the frontier Gurez in the north Kashmir district, embarked on the project last year.

-"It took me two months to arrange for the special art paper for calligraphy.
+''It took me two months to arrange for the special art paper for calligraphy.
 I got that from a factory in Delhi as it was not available in the open market.
-Then I also got a special calligraphy ink for it," Jameel told PTI.
+Then I also got a special calligraphy ink for it,'' Jamil told PTI.

-He said that even though the project was concluded in June this year, the calligraphy part - done in Naskh font -- took three more months.
+Jameel said he then started the calligraphy part -- done in Naskh font -- which took him three months and the project was concluded in June this year.

-Jameel said the project was completed in Delhi with a cost of Rs 2.5 lakh.
+Jameel said the project was completed in Delhi with a cost of about Rs 2.5 lakh.

-It was my heartfelt desire to write Quran, Jameel said, adding, that initially, he took calligraphy to improve his handwriting.

 Jameel said his family was always appreciative of his passion and kept supporting him throughout the project.